 I hear from clients all the time that they do not want to cruise during hurricane season.
 Hurricane season is from June 1 to November 30.
 If you decide you don’t want to cruise during this time, you are missing out on a lot of destinations and some great deals!

 While it is disappointing to miss a port of call that you were counting on, it is something that can happen.
 You need to understand that the cruise contract you have with the cruise line does not guarantee that you will go to any specific ports of call.
 Basically, they guarantee you will get a cruise.
-It is for this reason that I especially consider insurance when cruising during hurricane season (or for that matter in the winter when I am at the mercy of snowstorms in the Midwest).
+It is for this reason that I especially consider insurance when cruising during hurricane season (or for that matter in the winter when you are at the mercy of snowstorms).

 If you are booking shore excursions on your own, you will want to make sure that you can cancel them at the last minute if your ship does not make it in to the port of call.